|

 I think home improvement warehouses like Lowe's and Home Depot fall into this category because they use private labels on their samples, they farm-out their installations to other companies, they require 100% payment upfront at the time of purchase, and they may even charge you a fee just to measure your home.
 Should you have a carpet problem, they may just refer you to the installation company or have you contact the carpet manufacturer directly to seek a remedy.

 In many cases, if you have a problem, no one is willing to step up and accept responsibility for your problem or complaint and you could be left holding the bag with a carpet that you are unhappy with.
 It amazes me when homeowners tell me they are going to buy from a home improvement warehouse just because they want to use the store's credit card that offers a 10% discount.
-Don't fall for those free or reduced cost carpet installation specials they advertise!
+Don't fall for those free or reduced cost carpet installation sales tactics they advertise on TV!

 You can save money if you buy from a reputable carpet wholesaler as long as you know exactly what you are buying and fully understand how the entire carpet buying process works and what is expected of you, especially with the delivery of the carpet and what you must do if you need to return a roll of carpet.
 Some carpet outlets stores are reputable and some are not.
 The burden of being knowledgeable about your Carpet purchase falls completely upon you.